 - Testing against new categories and products

-10. Plan your post-holiday evaluation.
+10. Schedule your post-holiday evaluation.

 We recommend looking at a few factors in particular: